IKoshelev/VolvoWroclawConf2025/README.md

 ## Further in-depth reading

 Some of these topics warrant a whole separate book, maybe even several.
-The list of topics goes beyond even full-stack and into one-man-army territory, so don't try to chase everything at once.
+The list of topics goes beyond even full-stack and into one-man-army territory, so don't try to chase everything at once, spend 10 minutes reading on each topic, and then decide, if you need to know more.
 The harsh reality of modern day development is that it doesn't make sense to learn non-fundamental technologies that you won't use within the next year, since 2-3 years from now it may well be deprecated or todays tutorial outdated.

 [Infrastructure as code](https://learn.microsoft.com/en-us/azure/templates/) - describing cloud resources to be deployed in a domain language like Bicep (replacement for ARM) or Terraform